pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 ## Keeping the player in the camera bounds

+You might have noticed that the player is not (yet) restricted to the camera area.
+"Play" the game, push the "Left Arrow" and watch him leaves the camera.

+We have to fix that.

-Open _PlayerScript_, and add this at the end of the "Update()" method.
+Open the "PlayerScript", and add this at the end of the "Update()" method:

 ```csharp
   void Update()